Bel1301/apod_imagen/README.md

 ## Features

-- **Daily astronomy picture** with full NASA APOD metadata (title, explanation, credit, date)
+- **Data & Image** Full NASA APOD metadata (title, explanation, credit, date)
-- **Smart search** — search in Spanish ("luna", "marte", "nebulosa") and the app maps it to the right English term for the API
+- **Smart search** — Search by topic of interest (galaxy, moon, mars) for images from the last 30 days
-- **Bilingual** — full ES/EN toggle with on-the-fly translation
+- **Bilingual** — Complete translation of the information in Spanish or English
-- **Installable PWA** — add to home screen on Android & iOS, works offline via Service Worker
+- **Installable PWA** — Add to home screen on Android & iOS, works offline via Service Worker

 ---